UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Money-Saver: Locking in a fixed rate during the mild spring or fall shoulder seasons often yields the lowest possible price per therm or kWh, securing you a cheaper baseline before extreme weather hits.

-Customer Service and Industry Reputation
+Customer Service and BBB Ratings

 Infographic on evaluating energy provider reputation by checking PUC stats and BBB reviews.